Evergreen Field

-The airport was founded in 1946 by Wally Olson.
+The airport was established in August 1944 after Roy C. Sugg was granted a permit by the Clark County planning commission for an airport on Mill Plain Road "seven miles east of Vancouver".
+Sugg sold the airport to Wally Olson in 1945.

 Since 1964 it was home to the Northwest Antique Airplane Club (NWAAC) and the Evergreen Fly-In.
-A residential airpark was established adjacent to the airport in 1968.
-After Olson's death in 1997, his family continued to operate the airport until closing it in July 2006.
+A residential airpark was established adjacent to the airport in April 1968.
+In 1997, a four-year legal battle ended allowing the Evergreen North-South Airpark to continue operation after Evergreen's closure.
+After Olson's death in July 1997, his family continued to operate the airport until closing it in July 2006.

 The property was reportedly being sold for $15 million to a developer, but the $215 million redevelopment deal fell through in 2007.

 Facilities

 Evergreen Field covered an area of 68 acre which contained two runways: 10L/28R with an asphalt pavement measuring 2,155 × 40 ft and 10R/28L with a turf surface measuring 2,000 × 100 ft.